joBr99/nspanel-lovelace-ui/README.md

 - Media Player Card
 - Alarm Control Panel
 - Screensaver Page with Time, Date and Weather Information
+- **Everything is dynamically configurable by a yaml config, no need to code or touch Nextion Editor**

 It works with [Tasmota](https://tasmota.github.io/docs/) and MQTT.
 To control the panel and update it with content from HomeAssistant there is an [AppDaemon](https://github.com/AppDaemon/appdaemon) App.